-Are Plevin cases different to mis-sold PPI case?
+Are Plevin cases different to mis-sold PPI cases?

-Yes, there a few differences to the two claims.
+Yes, there are a few differences between the two claims.
 Both are made in relation to the sale of PPI premiums, but a Plevin case does not consider whether the PPI policy was mis-sold.
-Instead, this type of case focusses on the secret commission that was paid during the sale, that lenders failed to disclose.
-This hidden commission could be paid to brokers who brough customers to banks.
+Instead, this type of case focuses on the secret commission that was paid during the sale, that lenders failed to disclose.
+This hidden commission could be paid to brokers who brought customers to banks.

 This distinction actually means that even if it was deemed you were not mis-sold PPI, you may still be eligible to claim compensation.
 If you have had a PPI claim rejected, you might still be affected by Plevin.

 When might have a Plevin PPI mis-selling occurred?